RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/1-Getting Started/2-the-five-pillars/2-the-five-pillars.md

 # The Five Pillars

-Rapid Platform is build on a suite of five core applications.
-These applications are interconnected, allowing you to manage data, process automation, and reporting.
+Rapid Platform is built on a suite of five core applications.
+These applications are interconnected, allowing you to manage, process and visualize your data with reports.

 ## Tasks